TritonDataCenter/sdcadm/docs/index.md

 It is similar to `manta-adm show`.

+## sdcadm channel

+The `channel` sub-command provides facilities to list the available update channels and to set the preferred `updates_channel` into SAPI's sdc config:

+    [root@headnode (coal) ~]# sdcadm channel list
+    NAME     DEFAULT        DESCRIPTION
+    dev      true (remote)  all development builds
+    release  -              release gold bits
+    staging  -              builds for testing in staging in prep for production release

+    [root@headnode (coal) ~]# sdc-sapi /applications?name=sdc|json -Ha metadata.update_channel

+    [root@headnode (coal) ~]# sdcadm channel help set Set the default update channel.

+    Usage:
+         sdcadm channel set CHANNEL_NAME

+    Options:
+        -h, --help          Show this help.
+    [root@headnode (coal) ~]# sdcadm channel set dev Update channel has been successfully set to: 'dev'

+    [root@headnode (coal) ~]# sdc-sapi /applications?name=sdc|json -Ha metadata.update_channel
+    dev

+    [root@headnode (coal) ~]# sdcadm channel list
+    NAME     DEFAULT  DESCRIPTION
+    dev      true     all development builds
+    release  -        release gold bits
+    staging  -        builds for testing in staging in prep for production release

+Note how once the `update_channel` value has been set, the default channel stops displaying the _remote_ label, which means that the value for this channel does not rely into the remote updates server default, but into the value selected locally.

 ## sdcadm self-update

 Find the latest `sdcadm` image in updates.joyent.com, download it, and install.